 You punish yourself with negative thinking and self-talk.
 Maybe you try to quit using but fail.
 This sense of failure contributes to the ongoing pattern of negativity in your life.
 You don’t enjoy self-fulfillment.

 As a result, you quiet the voices of negativity with drugs or alcohol.
 You want to escape at least for a little while.
 A vicious cycle forms.
 Next, add the stressors and triggers that got you into the abuse of drugs in the first place.

 It’s easy to see why women have such a difficult time with overcoming substance abuse.
 Working one-on-one with therapists and in groups with peers who understand you can make the difference.
 When you feel that people are on your side and genuinely care, healing is possible.
 You no longer feel like you’re just one of many people with a problem.

 Enter a Rehab Facility Where You’re No Longer Alone in Your Situation

 You find a comprehensive womens addiction rehab setting at Melrose Recovery Group.
 Although in a co-ed facility, you participate in targeted womens addiction rehab program services where therapists offer real solutions.
 Caring addiction specialists emphasize the traits that make you unique and help you build on them as you’re healing.
-Call 866-271-3438 today to schedule an appointment.
+Contact Melrose Recovery Group at 866-271-3438 today to schedule an appointment.